aurangzaib/CarND-MPC-Project/README.md

 MPC works better than PID controller as it can anticipate future events and take control accordingly.
 It also deals with actuation delays better than PID controller.

-The steps of the project are the following:
+The steps of the project are as following:

-- Read the data from simulator.
+- Read `px, py ` and `v` from simulator

-- Initialize MPC.
+- Initialize MPC

-- Define Vechile Model.
+- Define Vehicle Model using Global Kinematic Model

-- Define Constraints.
+- Define Constraints

 - Define Cost function

-- Run State Feedback Loop and call Optimzation Solver passing it the current state.
+- Run State Feedback Loop and call Optimzation Solver passing it the current state

 ## Explanation of the code: